-THE OFFERING Common stock offered by us shares of our common stock, \$0.0001 par value per share (excluding shares issuable pursuant to the option to purchase additional shares granted to the underwriters at \$ per share through a group of underwriters led by Citigroup Global Markets Inc. and J.P.
+shares of our common stock, \$0.0001 par value per share (excluding shares issuable pursuant to the option to purchase additional shares granted to the underwriters at \$ per share through a group of underwriters led by Citigroup Global Markets Inc. and J.P.
 Morgan Securities Inc.).
 Common stock outstanding after this offering shares (excluding shares of our common stock issuable pursuant to the option to purchase additional shares granted to the underwriters).
 Use of Proceeds We expect to use all of the net proceeds from this offering, together with borrowings under the Company Credit Facility, to fund the initial investments described under "Business-Prospective investments-The Portfolio".
 See "Use of Proceeds."
 Our common stock has no history of public trading.
-We have applied for listing of our common stock on the NASDAQ Global Listing ", subject to official notice of issuance.
-Market under the symbol " Trading at a Discount Common stock of closed-end investment companies, including BDCs, frequently trades at discounts to net asset value and our common stock may also be discounted in the market.
+We have applied for listing of our common stock on Listing the New York Stock Exchange under the symbol " ", subject to official notice of issuance.
+Common stock of closed-end investment companies, including BDCs, frequently trade at discounts to Trading at a Discount net asset value and our common stock may also be discounted in the market.
 This characteristic of closed-end investment companies is separate and distinct from the risk that our net asset value per share may decline.
 We cannot predict whether our common stock will trade above, at or below our net asset value.
+Taxation We intend to elect to qualify as a RIC for U.S. federal income tax purposes.
+As a RIC, we generally will not be subject to U.S. federal income tax on our net taxable income that is distributed to stockholders.
+To qualify as a RIC we must derive at least 90% of our annual gross income from certain sources, meet certain asset diversification requirements and distribute to stockholders at least 90% of our net taxable income (which includes, among other items, interest, dividends, the excess of any net short-term capital gains over net long-term capital losses and other taxable income other than net capital gains).
+See "Material U.S. Federal Income Tax Considerations."
+Distributions We intend to make quarterly distributions to our stockholders out of assets legally available for distribution.
+Our quarterly distributions, if any, will be determined by our board of directors, but in order to maintain our qualification as a RIC, we must distribute at 15 least 90% of our net taxable income each year.